Connect with others who understand.

 • Doesn’t improve after a reasonable period of treatment

-In addition, see your health care provider for any rash that comes on suddenly and spreads quickly or covers much of your body.
+In addition, see your healthcare provider for any rash that comes on suddenly and spreads quickly or covers much of your body.

 Talk With Others Who Understand